Ritesh001-Git/git-cheat-sheet/README.md

 - Set your default merge tool
 - Set your default push behaviour
 - Set your default pull behaviour
+- Set your default branch name
+- Set your default credential helper
 ---

 ## 3) Initialize or Clone a Repository